 There are certain circumstances where a standard property transfer inspection will not be able to be performed.
 These would include:

-- If your property is served by a sand filter with a direct discharge to a creek, stream, ditch, etc., you will be required to correct the discharge by installing either downstream absorption trenches or a complete new system.
+- If your property is served by a sand filter with a direct discharge to a creek, stream, ditch, etc., you will be required to correct the discharge by installing either downstream absorption trenches or a completely new system.
 To determine the next step, we will collect a sample from the inspection tank following the sand filter and have it analyzed for biological oxygen demand (BOD).
 BOD is a generally accepted standard for determining whether a sand filter is functioning properly.
 If the results of the BOD sample indicate the system to be functioning at an acceptable level, BOD less than 25 mg/l, then you will be required to have downstream absorption trenches installed following the sand filter.
 A dye test will be performed following the installation of the downstream absorption trenches.
 If dye indicating failure is found at the ground surface, the system will be considered in failure and next steps will need to be determined.
 If the results indicate the sand filter to not be functioning at an acceptable level, BOD levels greater than 25 mg/l, you will be required to replace the entire septic system serving your property.

 - For properties served by a sand filter that is less than ten years old, the dye test length may be reduced to one day.
 Whether a one day or three day dye test is run is dependent on the inspector's ability to view the sand filter effluent and the condition of the effluent.
 If the effluent appears to have poor color/clarity or has an odor, the inspector may decide to collect a BOD sample to ensure the functionality of the sand filter.
 If the results indicate the sand filter to not be functioning at an acceptable level, BOD levels greater than 25 mg/l, you will be required to replace the entire septic system serving your property.